Ethereum Meta Price Reaches $0.0000 (ETHM)

-Ethereum Meta (ETHM) traded 3.5% lower against the US dollar during the 24 hour period ending at 19:00 PM ET on September 18th.
-During the last seven days, Ethereum Meta has traded down 5.8% against the US dollar.
-Ethereum Meta has a market capitalization of $58.11 million and $71,054.00 worth of Ethereum Meta was traded on exchanges in the last 24 hours.
-One Ethereum Meta coin can now be bought for about $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Ethereum Meta (ETHM) traded up 0.2% against the dollar during the 1-day period ending at 18:00 PM Eastern on September 21st.
+During the last week, Ethereum Meta has traded down 8.8% against the dollar.
+One Ethereum Meta coin can currently be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+Ethereum Meta has a total market capitalization of $54.35 million and $52,449.00 worth of Ethereum Meta was traded on exchanges in the last day.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.